coursetable/ferry/README.md

 To illustrate how the database might be constructed, we provide an workflow to run to build everything from scratch (assuming all dependencies have been accounted for).

-### Extraction
+### Retrieval

 To extract data from Yale's websites, we use the scripts provided in `/ferry/crawler`.

 1. Before retrieving any data, we have to have a sense of which semesters, or **seasons**, we want to fetch.
 To retrieve a list of seasons, we run `fetch_seasons.py`.
 This gives us a list of valid seasons for course listings and demand statistics (we get the list of seasons for evaluations separately).
-2. To retrieve our classes, we run `fetch_classes.py`, which downloads raw JSON data from Yale, followed by `parse_classes.py`, which does some pre-processing such as parsing syllabus links and cross-listings from various HTML fields.
+2. To retrieve our classes, we run `fetch_classes.py`, which downloads raw JSON data from Yale.
 3. To retrieve evaluations, we run `fetch_ratings.py`.
-For each class found, this script will download all evaluation info, namely categorical and written evaluation responses.
+For each valid class found in `fetch_classes.py`, this script will download all evaluation info, namely categorical and written evaluation responses.
 4. To retrieve demand statistics, we also need a list of course subject codes that the demand statistics are indexed by.
 These can be found using `fetch_subjects.py`.
 Once this has been done, we can get demand subjects using `fetch_demand.py`.

 Note that `fetch_classes.py`, `parse_classes.py`, `fetch_ratings.py`, `fetch_subjects.py`, and `fetch_demand.py` all have a `--season` argument that allows one to manually filter which seasons to retrieve.
 This script is useful for periodic updates in which we don't need to process older seasons (see [refresh.sh](/refresh_courses.sh)) and for testing.

+### Preprocessing

+We also preprocess our classes and ratings data to make them easier to import.
+In particular:

+1. We run `parse_classes.py`, which does some pre-processing such as parsing syllabus links and cross-listings from various HTML fields.
+2. We run `parse_ratings.py`, which takes all of the individual ratings JSONs per class and aggregates them into CSV tables for all questions, narrative (written) evaluations, categorical evaluations, and enrollment/response statistics.
+This step also calculates sentiment scores on the narrative evaluations using [VADER](https://github.com/cjhutto/vaderSentiment).

 ### Importation